These questions and answers were developed by current members of

 What can I do in the Marching Band that doesn't involve marching?

-We have a pit (percussion) and front (electronics) ensemble that
+We have pit percussion and front electronics ensembles that

-performs on the front sideline.
-This ensemble includes guitar,
+perform on the front sideline.
+These ensemble include guitar,

 electric bass, mallet instruments, piano/synth keyboards, and